 The state of New Mexico is broken up into two AEO Oil and Gas Supply Regions.
-County production data for New Mexico was obtained from their state website

-(<https://wwwapps.emnrd.state.nm.us/ocd/ocdpermitting/Reporting/Production/CountyProductionInjectionSummary.aspx>) so that a better estimate of growth from 2016 to 2019 for the AEO Supply Regions in New Mexico could be calculated.
+County production data for New Mexico was obtained from their state website (<https://wwwapps.emnrd.nm.gov/ocd/ocdpermitting/Reporting/Production/CountyProductionInjectionSummary.aspx>) so that a better estimate of growth from 2016 to 2021 for the AEO Supply Regions in New Mexico could be calculated.

-Transmission-related Sources (pt_oilgas)
+Transmission-related Sources (pt\oilgas)

-Projection factors were generated using the same AEO2021 tables used for production sources.
-The growth factors for transmission sources were developed solely using AEO 2021 data for the entire lower 48 states (one national factor for oil transmission and one national factor for natural gas transmission).
+Projection factors for transmissions-related sources were generated using the same AEO2022 tables used for production sources.
+These growth factors sources were developed solely using AEO 2022 data for the entire lower 48 states (one national factor for oil transmission and one national factor for natural gas transmission).
+The WRAP future year inventory was used for 6 of the 7 states in that inventory.
+The exception was New Mexico where the projection method described in this section was used.

-Exploration-related Sources (np_oilgas)
+Exploration-related Sources (np\oilgas)

-Due to Year 2016 being a low exploration activity year when compared to exploration activity in other recent years, Years 2014 through 2017 exploration emissions were generated using the 2017NEI version of the Oil and Gas Tool.
-Table 4-12 provides a high-level national summary of the activity data for the four years.
-This four-year average (2014-2017) emissions data were used because they were readily available for use with the 2016v2 platform.
-These averaged emissions were used for both the 2023, 2026 and 2032 future years in the 2016v2 emissions modeling platform.
-Note CoST was not used for this projection step for exploration sources.
+Due to the year 2016 being a low exploration activity year when compared to exploration activity in other recent years, years 2017 through 2019 exploration emissions were generated using the 2017NEI version of the Oil and Gas Tool.
+Table 4-12 provides a high-level national summary of the emissions data for the three years.
+This three-year average (2017-2019) emissions data were used in 2016v3 because they reflected the most recent average of exploration activity and emissions.
+These averaged emissions were used for both the 2023 and 2026 analytic years.
+Note that CoST was not used to perform this projection step for exploration sources.

 Table 4-12.
-Year 2014-2017 high-level summary of national oil and gas exploration activity
+Year 2017-2019 high-level summary of national oil and gas exploration emissions